LLNL/axom/src/axom/inlet/docs/sphinx/index.rst

 Introduction
 ------------

-Inlet provides an easy and extensible way to handle input files for simulation code.
+Inlet provides an easy and extensible way to handle input files for a simulation code.
-We provide JSON, Lua, and YAML functionality but additional languages can be supported via an implementation of Inlet's Reader interface.
+We provide readers for JSON, Lua, and YAML.
+Additional languages can be supported via an implementation of Inlet's Reader interface.

 All information read from the input file is stored via Inlet into a user-provided Sidre